-COTSWOLD WATER PARK – TOP 10 PLACES TO WALK
+COTSWOLD WATER PARK – TOP Ten PLACES TO WALK

 Walking in the Cotswold Water Park is an absolute joy.
 There is so much to feast your eyes on and enjoy in and around the 150 different lakes spread over 40 square miles.
-Experience an abundance of beautiful lakeland countryside, wildlife, bird watching and wetland nature at its very best.
-You will not be disappointed at any turn.
+Experience an abundance of beautiful Lakeland countryside, wildlife, bird watching and wetland nature at its very best.
+You will find a new delight at every turn.

-With well marked trails, many good circular routes, both long and short, friendly country pubs, natures reserves and Sites of Special Scientific Interest (SSSI’s) there are lovely walks for everyone.
+With well-marked trails, many good circular routes, both long and short, friendly country pubs, natures reserves and Sites of Special Scientific Interest (SSSI’s).
+There are lots of lovely walks for everyone.

 Find the source of the Thames and follow the Thames Path along the infant river down through the lakes, villages and country parks.
-Watch the wildlife and waterfowl from the edge of a lake or the well positioned ‘hides’, look for otters, water voles and beavers too.
+Watch the wildlife and waterfowl from the edge of a lake or the well positioned ‘hides’.
+Look out for otters, water voles and beavers too.

-There are many great walks in and around the Cotswold Water Park many of which are also cycle trails too, we are delighted to share our top 10 places to walk in the area:
+There are many great walks in and around the Cotswold Water Park, many of which are also cycle trails too.
+These our top 10 places to walk in the area:

 Riverside Park, Lechlade